Principled Latent Diffusion for Graphs via Laplacian Autoencoders: Implementation details

 \subsection{DiT}

 \paragraph{Self-conditioning} We implement self-conditioning~\citep{chenanalog} in all our experiments.
 Self-conditioning provides the denoiser at step $t$ with its own prediction from the previous step as an additional input.
 During training, this input is dropped with probability 0.5.
-When conditioning is active, the model first produces a prediction without conditioning, which is then reused as input for a second pass.
+When conditioning is active, the model first produces an unconditioned prediction, which is then reused as input for a second pass.
 Gradients are not backpropagated through the first prediction.
 We find that this approach consistently improves the quality of our results.

 \paragraph{Logit-normal time step sampling} Following \citet{esser2024scaling}, instead of sampling diffusion times $t$ uniformly from $[0,1]$, we draw them from a logit-normal distribution.
 Formally,